Abhi-Balijepalli/Data-Structures/Stack_And_Queue_Implementation/README.md

 In order to verify that your memory freeing functions work correctly, it will be helpful to run the testing applications through `valgrind`.

-## Submission

-We'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
-Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master branch of your assignment repo on the github.com website (i.e. https://github.com/osu-cs261-f19/assignment-2-YourGitHubUsername/).
-If your changes show up there, you can consider your files submitted.

-## Grading criteria

-Your program **MUST** compile and run on `flip.engr.oregonstate.edu`, so make sure you have tested your work there before you make your final submission, since a program that compiles and runs in one environment may not compile and run in another.  **Assignments that do not compile on `flip` will receive a grade of 0.**  If you do not have an ENGR account, you can create one at https://teach.engr.oregonstate.edu/.

-The assignment is worth 100 total points, broken down as follows:

-  * 50 points: Correctly implements a stack using a linked list as the underlying data storage
-    * 5 points: `stack_create()` correctly allocates and initializes a stack
-    * 5 points: `stack_free()` correctly frees the memory allocated to a stack with no memory leaks
-    * 5 points: `stack_isempty()` correctly determines whether a stack is empty
-    * 10 points: `stack_push()` correctly pushes a value onto a stack with O(1) average runtime complexity
-    * 5 points: `stack_top()` correctly returns the top value on a stack with O(1) average runtime complexity
-    * 10 points: `stack_pop()` correctly pops a value from a stack and returns it with O(1) average runtime complexity
-    * 10 points: the stack implementation correctly uses a linked list for its underlying data storage

-  * 50 points: Correctly implements a stack using a dynamic array as the underlying data storage
-    * 5 points: `queue_create()` correctly allocates and initializes a queue
-    * 5 points: `queue_free()` correctly frees the memory allocated to a queue with no memory leaks
-    * 5 points: `queue_isempty()` correctly determines whether a queue is empty
-    * 10 points: `queue_enqueue()` correctly enqueues a value into a queue with O(1) average runtime complexity
-    * 5 points: `queue_front()` correctly returns the front value from a queue with O(1) average runtime complexity
-    * 10 points: `queue_dequeue()` correctly dequeues a value from a queue and returns it with O(1) average runtime complexity
-    * 10 points: the queue implementation correctly uses a dynamic array for its underlying data storage